LibreOffice Parallel Processing

 The default libreOfficeSessionLimit is 1, meaning only one conversion runs at a time.
 If you see conversions queuing up or running slowly, increasing this is the first thing to try.

-For larger deployments or when you want to isolate LibreOffice from the main application, you can run UNO servers as separate containers and configure Stirling PDF to connect to them remotely.
+For larger deployments, or when you want to isolate LibreOffice from the main application, run UNO servers as separate containers and configure Stirling PDF to connect to them remotely.
+This is a two-step setup: start the unoserver containers, then point Stirling PDF at them.

 - Settings File